ChapelR/twine-resources/docs/README.md

 ## Compilers

 A Twine *compiler* refers to a program that takes your raw code and metadata: passage names, tags, source code, etc, and compiles it with a [story format](#story-formats) to generate a Twine game.
-There are two main types of compilers: [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) comilers and [CLI](https://en.wikipedia.org/wiki/Command-line_interface) compilers.
-Most beginners may prefer to use GUI compilers, as they more readily reflect the way most users interact with their computers, but CLI comilers typically offer more options and flexibility.
+There are two main types of compilers: [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) compilers and [CLI](https://en.wikipedia.org/wiki/Command-line_interface) compilers.
+Most beginners may prefer to use GUI compilers, as they more readily reflect the way most users interact with their computers, but CLI compilers typically offer more options and flexibility.
 While some CLI compilers can process JavaScript, CSS, HTML, and even published or archived Twine 2 files, you will commonly use [Twee notation](https://twinery.org/cookbook/terms/terms_twee.html) with these compilers.

 There are also two *generations* of Twine compilers and story formats.
 First generation Twine compilers typically only work with first generation story formats, and second generation compilers typically only work with second generation formats.
 However, there is at least one compiler and a handful of story formats that work across both generations.